Bet on St. John's (NY) online: BetMGM Promo

 Ready to place your bet?
 Click here to sign up and get in on the action with BetMGM Sportsbook.

-If you haven't played on BetMGM before but have been wanting to give it a shot, getting registered is easy.
+If you haven't used BetMGM before but have been wanting to give it a try, getting started is simple.
 First, use your computer, phone, or mobile device to sign up, and ensure you have a method of payment ready to make your first deposit.
-Then just click our link and let the BetMGM site or app walk you through the sign-up process.
+Then just click our link and let the BetMGM site or app take you through the sign-up process.

 How to bet on the moneyline and spread

-Looking to bet on the Red Storm and Friars matchup but aren't sure how to get started?
+Wanting to bet on the Red Storm and Blue Demons game but aren't sure how to get started?
 Here's a quick primer.
 Some of the most common betting types include the moneyline, spread, and over/under.
 A moneyline bet means that you think one of the teams -- the Red Storm, for instance -- will win.
 It's that easy!
-If the Red Storm win, and you bet $10 on odds of +110, you'd get $21 back in your pocket.
+If the Red Storm bring home the win, and you bet $10 on odds of -110, you'd get $19 back in your pocket.
 This game doesn't currently have a moneyline, but check back later to see if one is posted.

-A spread bet, such as betting on the Red Storm at +5.5, is a bit more complicated, but it can offer a better payout or better chance to cash in with a win.
-In this case, the +5.5 means that the Red Storm must win, tie, or stop the Friars from winning by six or more points to "cover the spread."
-If they don't, the Friars would be considered the team that "covered" and would be the correct choice.
+Although it can be a tad more complicated, betting against the spread can offer a bigger payout in certain situations.
+If the Red Storm, for example, are -1.5 on the spread, the -1.5 means that they must win by at least two points to "cover the spread."
+But if they don't win by enough points, tie, or lose, then the Blue Demons will "cover" the spread, making them the winning side of the bet.

 Other bets you can make

-There are tons of other ways to bet, including on game props (will St. John's (NY) be the first team to reach five points?), parlays (combining picks from multiple games to multiply your winnings), and more.
-Check out the BetMGM website and app for more details on the multitude of ways you can play.
+There are lots of other ways to bet, too.
+You can wager on game props (will St. John's (NY) beat DePaul to 10 points?), parlays (combining picks from different games to multiply your potential winnings), and more.
+For more details on the many ways you can bet, check out the BetMGM app and website.

 Get a special bonus if you sign up for BetMGM Sportsbook using our link.

-Please gamble responsibly.
-If you or someone you know has developed a gambling problem or addiction, contact 1-800-GAMBLER.
+Please gamble responsibly!
+Contact 1-800-GAMBLER if you or someone you know has developed a gambling problem or addiction.

-Not all offers available in all areas and are subject to change.
-See the BetMGM website or app for full details, terms, and conditions.
+Please note: Not all offers are available in all areas, and they are subject to change.
+Visit the BetMGM website or app for full details, terms, and conditions.
 You must be 21+ to bet.

 © 2023 Data Skrive.
 All rights reserved.